opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 For the purpose of this project, we will be creating our Jenkins Server on an ec2 instance using Terraform as our IaC tool.
 The Jenkins server will also serve as out base server from where we will mange other infrastructures liek the EKS cluster.

 I have included the link to my Github repo containing the Jenkins server Terraform script below.

+??? tip "Pre-requisites for the terraform script"

+    You will need the following pre-requisites to run the terraform script on your local machine:

+    - [x] An AWS account _([Get one here :fontawesome-solid-arrow-up-right-from-square:](https://aws.amazon.com/free/){: target="_blank" })_
+    - [x] Terraform CLI installed on your local machine _([How to Install Terraform :fontawesome-solid-arrow-up-right-from-square:](https://developer.hashicorp.com/terraform/install){: target="_blank" })_
+    - [x] Your AWS access key ID and secret access key _(learn how to get your AWS access keys [here :fontawesome-solid-arrow-up-right-from-square:](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html){: target="_blank" })_
+    - [x] AWS CLI installed and configured with your AWS access key ID and Secret access keys _(learn more about AWS CLI [here :fontawesome-solid-arrow-up-right-from-square:](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html){: target="_blank" })_

 ??? tip "What does this terraform script do?"
     The Terrafom script will do the following: